Bruno-OGSilva/Customer-Retail-Analytics/models/staging/stg_metro_sales.md

   - **Uniqueness Test:** Validate that the `unique_store_id` is unique across the dataset.

 ## Conclusion
-The `staging_metro_sales` model transforms raw Metro sales data into a clean and structured format, ensuring consistency and reliability for downstream analysis.
+The `stg_metro_sales` model transforms raw Metro sales data into a clean and structured format, ensuring consistency and reliability for downstream analysis.
 With proper renaming, data type casting, date parsing, and the generation of a store unique identifier, this model forms a robust foundation for subsequent reporting and business intelligence efforts.